List of headmasters of Durham School

-Durham School, tracing its history back to Langley in 1414 and earlier, has had a number of Headmasters (but, to date, no Headmistresses).
+Durham School, tracing its history back to Thomas Langley in 1414 and earlier, has had a number of Headmasters (but, to date, no Headmistresses).

 1414 to 1541

 This incomplete list comes from The Durham School Register, 1991.
 The list is derived from The Account Rolls of the Receiver General which show that two chaplains, the forerunners of the Headmasters, were paid, one for the Langley Grammar School (which became Durham School) and one for the Langley Song School (which became the Chorister School).
 They do not make it clear which chaplain was for which school however, so two names are often given here.